Best Coffee on Amazon (Yes, It’s Possible)

 Along with regions and bean type, you may also see your coffee advertising its certifications.
 These all sound positive, but it’s essential to know precisely what you’re paying for.

-We know that you must have some misgivings for findind best coffee on Amazon.
+We know that you must have some misgivings for finding the best whole or ground coffee on Amazon.
 But trust us, there are plenty of top-quality coffees available there.
-Of course, we’re a fan of everything on this list, but the 454 Horsepower blend from Kicking Horse takes the to spot.
+Of course, we’re a fan of everything on this list, but the Medium roast from Coffee Bros. takes the to spot.
 It’s a versatile coffee with buckets of flavor and a smooth, velvety finish.

 The best way to store coffee is to protect it from oxygen and light.
 This is true whether it’s whole beans or ground coffee.
 In other words, you need an airtight container, preferably one that is not transparent.
 Alternatively, you can protect it from light by storing it in a dark cupboard.
 Some brands sell their coffee in packaging with a one-way valve that prevents oxygen from entering (7).